sixty-north/introduction-to-python/exercises/source/exercise_1.rst

 1b: Clone the workshop material
 ===============================

-This workshops is built around an existing body of code for the ``zorkalike`` project.
+This workshop is built around an existing body of code for the ``zorkalike`` project.
 You need to use ``git`` to clone that material into your workspace.
 On pythonanywhere, go to your *Dashboard*.
 From there, under "New Console" click the button labeled "$ Bash"; this will open up a new bash shell.
 You'll be